-- · Current accounts are deposits of the credit institutions' undisposed assets.
+- Current accounts are deposits of the credit institutions' undisposed assets.
 These are settlement accounts for netting between deposit institutions and for interbank market trading, including transactions with the Central Bank.
-Interest rates on these accounts set the floor for overnight interest rates in the interbank market. - Overnight loans are provided on the request of credit institutions and secured with the same securities that qualify for repo transactions (see below).
-Overnight interest rates form the ceiling for overnight interest rates in the interbank market.
+Interest rates on these accounts set the floor for overnight interest rates in the interbank market. - Overnight loans are provided on the request of credit

-- Certificates of deposit are issued with a maturity of 90 days, on the request of credit institutions.
+- institutions and secured with the same securities that qualify for repo transactions (see below).
+Overnight interest rates form the ceiling for overnight interest rates in the interbank market. - Certificates of deposit are issued with a maturity of 90 days, on the request of credit institutions.
 Although they are unlisted, they qualify for repo transactions.
-Their role is to establish the floor for three-month yields in the money market. - Required reserves are made with the Central Bank by credit institutions which are not dependent on Treasury budget allocations for their operations.
-The required reserve base comprises deposits, issued securities and money market instruments.
-The required reserve ratio is 2% for the part of the required reserve base which is tied for two years or longer.
-The maintenance period is based on the 21st day of each month until the 20th of the following month, and the twomonth average reserve is required to reach the stipulated ratio during the period.
+Their role is to establish the floor for three-month yields in the money market. - Required reserves are made with the Central Bank by credit institutions which are not dependent on treasury budget allocations for their operations.
+The required reserves base is the balance sheet total less equity and interbank liabilities at the end of the preceding month.
+The required reserves ratio is 1.5% for the part of the required reserves base which is tied for one year or longer, and 4% for the part tied for a shorter term.
+The maintenance period is based on the 21st day of each month until the 20th of the following month, and the average reserve is required to reach the stipulated ratio during the period.